Policies and Procedures

 Who Receives Student Employment Assignments?

-Students who have work awarded as part of their financial aid package.
+First-year students who have student employment awarded as part of their financial aid package and have completed the Work Preference Form.

 Generally there are more students wanting to work than there are open positions.
 If a student is awarded work as part of a financial aid package, this gives the student the opportunity to earn up to that awarded amount.
 But because of factors such as class schedule and the number of open positions, a student might not be able to earn the full amount.
 Students who are assigned work as part of their financial aid package will be assigned to known open positions first before non-need students are considered.